bmart/traceroute/README.md

 # traceroute
 Multi-source traceroute with geolocation information.
 Demo: [IP Address Lookup](https://dazzlepod.com/ip/) (under "Traceroute" tab)

+## Features

+This fork of traceroute.py expands on the existing functionality of the tool by adding the capability of running the script in daemon mode in order to track network stability over time and report events via a webhook capability.

+In addition, the report itself has been extended to not only show hop information, but also information about the network interfaces and configured gateways of the host the script is run from.

+An init script/bash script has been provided to assist administrators in setting up this tool to run repeatedly and monitor an IP address sending alerts to a provided web hook.

+Event reports are only fired based on 3 conditions:

+1. A hop takes an unacceptable amount of time
+2. A hop takes way more time than it did the previous time
+3. The total number of hops to reach a host changes.

 ![Using output from traceroute.py to plot hops on Google Map](https://raw.github.com/ayeowch/traceroute/master/screenshot.png)

 ## Prerequisites